Trails at Habitat

 Details: Around the pond, in spring, look for skunk cabbage pushing up through the mud at the pond’s edge and the tiny yellow flowers of the wetland shrub spicebush.
 In summer, watch for turtles basking and listen for frogs calling and plopping into the water.
 Enjoy the colorful scenery in autumn.
 Look for animal tracks at the pond edge in winter.

-The Turtle Pond Loop is an ADA compliant, physically accessible All Persons Trail with an audio tour that can be activated by calling 617-449-7520.
+The Turtle Pond Loop is an ADA-compliant, universally accessible All Persons Trail with an audio tour that can be activated by calling 617-449-7520.
 Wide, gently sloping path with a smooth, packed surface designed to accommodate wheelchairs, walkers, and other mobility devices, as well as baby strollers.
+Trail guide & audio tour >

 Highland Farm Loop